-Eighteen years after Duluth ship canal was dug, German immigrant and Michigan lumberman and financier Wilhelm Boeing claimed ownership to the land the canal passed through.
-Following the Panic of 1857, Boeing had purchased fourteen lots on either side of Portage Street, which had been dug up to create the canal.
-He now wanted his land back or, better yet, financial reparation for what had been done to it without his permission.
+Eighteen years after the Duluth Ship Canal was dug, German immigrant and Michigan lumberman and financier Wilhelm Boeing claimed ownership of the land occupied by the canal.
+Following the Panic of 1857, Boeing had purchased fourteen lots on either side of Portage Street, which had been dug up beginning in 1870 to create the canal.
+Boeing wanted his land back or, better yet, financial reparation for what had been done to it.

+Boeing left Duluth in September, leaving his friend Marshal Alworth to handle the matter.
+On October 14 Boeing telegraphed Alworth, telling him to “String the rope.”
+The next day Alworth hired Frank Jacobs, James Jones, and ferryman Charles Winters.
+At 12:15 a.m. they tied a half-inch rope to a piling on the north pier and brought it across the canal on the ferry, and then tied it off on another piling on the south pier.
 Police Officer Frank Horgan promptly cut the rope.
 When Horgan went home after his shift, Alworth’s men put the rope back up.
-When the steamer Winslow was warned of the rope as she passed through the canal later that day, her captain yelled “to hell with you and your old clothesline” and steamed through, the ship itself cutting the rope.
-Alworth’s men then put the rope up again, only to watch the tug Spirit break it a short time later.
+When the steamer Winslow passed through the canal later that day, her captain yelled “to hell with you and your old clothesline” and steamed through, the ship itself cutting the rope.
+Alworth’s men promptly restored the rope, only to watch the tug Spirit break it a short time later.

-The next time Alworth’s men tried to block the canal, they took 18 feet of chain and spiked it to the canal’s wooden piers.
-They then attempted to tie the rope to the chain so that the weight of the chain would lower the rope out of reach of any boat master’s knife.
-But they failed to connect the rope and chain, and the chain was left in the water until 9 a.m. the next day, when a Duluth Herald reporter retrieved it and “onlookers made a wild scramble for pieces to preserve as relics of Boeing’s audacious attempt to stop navigation through the canal.”
-At 9:30 a.m.
-Police Chief Doran arrived and instructed Officer Smollet to “arrest anyone attempting to put a rope across the canal.”
+The next time Alworth’s men tried to block the canal, they spiked eighteen feet of chain to the canal’s wooden piers hoping that its weight would lower the rope out of reach of any boat master’s knife.
+But they failed to properly connect the rope and chain.
+The next morning a Herald reporter retrieved the chain, and Police Chief Patrick Doran arrived and instructed officers to “arrest anyone attempting to put a rope across the canal.”